agaidus/agaidus.github.io/_posts/2016-6-29-SF Muni - Elevation Profiles.md

 I write a function that first aggregates together in-bound and out-bound routes, and then calculates for a particular bus-line in its entirety, the total elevation change.
 Then by applying this function to the entire set of Muni routes, I can compare the relative hilliness of a route.
 In order to appropriately make this comparison, I divide the total elevation change by the length to calculate feet of elevation change per mile.

 The top 5 hilliest routes are shown below with feet of elevation change per mile.
 No surprise is the fact that 3 of the top 5 are the notoriously steep cable car routes that run over Nob Hill.
-The 35 and 36 bus lines both run through the center of the city along the side of Mt Sutro and Twin Peaks, so it's no surpise to see them on that list as well.
+The 35 and 36 bus lines both run through the center of the city along the eastern and western sides of Twin Peaks, so they both cover some hilly terrain as well.

     Name
     POWELL-HYDE     421.212388